ducnv0/tori-assistant/README.md

 ## Setting Up the Environment and Running the App

-Currently, there is an issue with the presigned Minio URL in Docker.
-To work around this, we'll run Minio in Docker while keeping the server on the local machine.

 ### Steps to Set Up and Run the App

 1. **Configure the Environment**